-WEEKS 8+
+WEEKS 6-8

-- Begin athletic activity at 10% and increase by 10-15% every other day.
-You may be in physical therapy to help you return to activity. - By 8-10 weeks, light aerobic activity as tolerated (elliptical, light walking, light aerobic classes etc) - By 3 months, most have returned to their regular lifestyle
+- Begin athletic activity at 10%.
+This will be done under the guidance of physical therapy and will increase by 10-15% every other day. - By 8 weeks, light aerobic activity as tolerated (elliptical, light walking, light aerobic classes etc) - By 3 months, most have returned to high impact activity (running, playing sports etc)